Alex Verdugo Player Props: Red Sox vs. Twins

-Alex Verdugo -- with a slugging percentage of .558 in his past 10 games, including six extra-base hits -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Bailey Ober on the mound, on June 20 at 7:40 PM ET.
+On Wednesday, Alex Verdugo (hitting .372 in his past 10 games) and the Boston Red Sox face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 7:40 PM ET.

 Alex Verdugo Game Info & Props vs. the Twins